Clover Finance Trading 0% Lower This Week (CLV)

-Clover Finance (CLV) traded 2.6% higher against the U.S. dollar during the twenty-four hour period ending at 17:00 PM E.T. on June 3rd.
-Clover Finance has a market cap of $71.30 million and $279,376.58 worth of Clover Finance was traded on exchanges in the last 24 hours.
-One Clover Finance coin can now be bought for $0.0713 or 0.00000103 BTC on major exchanges.
-During the last seven days, Clover Finance has traded down 0% against the U.S. dollar.
+Clover Finance (CLV) traded up 1.8% against the U.S. dollar during the 24-hour period ending at 0:00 AM E.T. on June 9th.
+During the last seven days, Clover Finance has traded 0% lower against the U.S. dollar.
+Clover Finance has a total market capitalization of $68.25 million and approximately $975,019.19 worth of Clover Finance was traded on exchanges in the last day.
+One Clover Finance coin can currently be bought for approximately $0.0682 or 0.00000098 BTC on exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.